Andy Mulligan (author)

+Andy Mulligan is a British writer best known for young adult fiction.
+Raised in South London, he worked as a theatre director for ten years before retraining as a teacher.
+His teaching career took him to India, Brazil, Vietnam, the Philippines, and the UK, experiences that have strongly influenced his writing.
+He has been married to Anne Robinson since their elopement in 2015.
+He now divides his time between London and Manila.

 Career

 Mulligan's first novel, Ribblestrop, was published by Simon & Schuster in 2009.
 The story originated "on a walk with a fellow teacher"; they talked about they might turn a particular "ramshackle stately home ... into a thoroughly inappropriate school".